shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/erc1155-pos-bridge-sdk.md

 # Introduction
 In this tutorial, we will go through the process of transferring ERC-1155 tokens to the Polygon (Matic) chain, using the Polygon PoS SDK.
 We will use the **Ethereum Goerli** testnet and **Polygon Mumbai** testnet, and a custom ERC-1155 that has been deployed and its source code has been verified on Etherscan.
-There is [a step-by-step guide](https://github.com/mlibre/blockchain/tree/master/Ethereum/ERC1155) written by the author of this tutorial.
 The Polygon Proof of Stake (PoS) Bridge is a mechanism and a set of contracts on both Ethereum and Polygon that will help us in moving assets between the **root** chain and **child** chain.
 In contrast to the [Plasma Bridge](https://docs.matic.network/docs/develop/ethereum-matic/plasma/getting-started/), the Polygon PoS bridge is much faster, making it a better choice for dApps that are looking for faster withdrawals.

 # Prerequisites
 In this tutorial, we will use Metamask as our wallet.
-If you are not familiar with it or don't know how to use it, check [this video on Youtube](https://www.youtube.com/watch?v=Af_lQ1zUnoM).
+If you are not familiar with it or don't know how to use it, check [this video on YouTube](https://www.youtube.com/watch?v=Af_lQ1zUnoM).

-When you are creating a Metamask wallet, it gives you a Secret Recovery Phrase (Seed).
-With this seed, you can recover **all** of your accounts in Metamask.
-We will use this seed later in this tutorial.
-Here is an article about [How to reveal your Secret Recovery Phrase](https://metamask.zendesk.com/hc/en-us/articles/360015290032-How-to-reveal-your-Secret-Recovery-Phrase)
+When you are creating a Metamask wallet, it gives you a Secret Recovery Phrase.
+With this phrase, you can recover **all** of your accounts in Metamask.
+We will use it later in this tutorial.
+Here is an article about [How to reveal your Secret Recovery Phrase](https://metamask.zendesk.com/hc/en-us/articles/360015290032-How-to-reveal-your-Secret-Recovery-Phrase).

 # Requirements